-The observation of business in Cardiff comes right after the government announcement that Wales has been named one of the fastest growing economies in the UK.
-With a £60bn worth, exporting has been instrumental in pushing Wales forward and is worth an estimated £60bn.
+This year, Wales was named as one of the fastest growing economies in the UK.
+In particular, the exporting economy has been instrumental in pushing Wales forward and is worth an estimated £60bn.

 Treasury chief secretary Elizabeth Truss, said: “Whether it’s globally renowned Welsh food or advanced technology, the UK government wants Wales to sell even more of what it has to offer around the world.